SAP Joule: From Launch to 2,400 Skills — How SAP's AI Copilot Evolved

 Ninefold adoption growth

 What drove the jump?
-Partly it was the agent capabilities.
-But it was also SAP’s decision to include Joule in cloud subscriptions with a free usage tier rather than making it a separate purchase.
+Partly the agent capabilities.
+But I think it was also SAP’s decision to include Joule in cloud subscriptions with a free usage tier rather than selling it separately.
+Smart move.
+Remove the procurement barrier and adoption follows.

 Joule Studio: build your own agents

-Joule Studio reached general availability in Q1 2026, giving organisations a low-code environment to build custom agents.
-This was the shift from “use what SAP provides” to “build what your business needs.”
+Joule Studio reached general availability in Q1 2026.
+Low-code environment for building custom agents.
+This is the shift from “use what SAP gives you” to “build what your business needs.”

-A procurement team can now create an agent that reads incoming RFP documents, extracts key requirements, cross-references supplier capabilities, and drafts response templates — all orchestrated through Joule Studio without custom ABAP development.
+A procurement team can now create an agent that reads incoming RFP documents, extracts key requirements, cross-references supplier capabilities, and drafts response templates.
+All through Joule Studio, no custom ABAP required.
+That’s a de facto democratisation of enterprise AI.
+And it happened faster than most of us expected.

 What Concrete Results Are Companies Getting?

 A survey of 1,600 executives across eight countries found a 16% average return on AI investments, expected to nearly double within two years (SAP/Oxford Economics, 2025).
-The IBM Institute for Business Value found more specific numbers: SAP gen AI ROI currently averages 6.8%, projected to reach 12.2%, with mature users seeing 20% average profit margins versus 16% for peers (IBM IBV, 2024).
+The IBM Institute for Business Value dug deeper: SAP gen AI ROI currently averages 6.8%, projected to reach 12.2%, with mature users seeing 20% average profit margins versus 16% for peers (IBM IBV, 2024).

-Beyond the aggregate numbers, the developer story stands out.
+The developer story stands out.
 A GigaOm benchmark study showed SAP Build with Joule achieved 3x faster development speed compared to traditional methods, with a 30% boost in development task completion (GigaOm/SAP, 2025).
-Java and JavaScript developers using Joule in SAP Build Code reduced development time by 30%.
+Java and JavaScript developers using Joule in SAP Build Code cut development time by 30%.
+That’s not a slide deck number.
+That’s people shipping code faster.

 In SAP Sales Cloud V2, Joule helps sales teams navigate data up to 50% faster through natural-language queries, opportunity summaries, and lead scoring.
 We covered the hands-on experience in our Joule guide for Sales Cloud.